$\textit{Revelio}$: Interpreting and leveraging semantic information in diffusion models: Introduction

+In this work, we go beyond harnessing the rich representations of diffusion models and aim to fundamentally understand and interpret diffusion models' internal states.
+Concretely, we address the following questions: what flavors of visual information is captured in different layers and time-steps of a diffusion model?
+How do they interact with and complement each other and the overall learnt visual information?
+Do different layers benefit differently from external conditioning and why?
+What inductive biases are uniquely captured in convolution-based diffusion models compared to transformer-based ones?
 Understanding how a model learns visual information offers several key benefits.
 First, current visual generative models are black box in nature: it is not clear why a benign prompt sometimes produces an unsafe output or why a very slight tweak to the same prompt generates a very different output~\cite{openai_jailbreak}.
 Answering the above fundamental questions will be a crucial step towards interpreting black box generative models.
 Second, distilling the granularity of semantic information represented across different layers, timesteps, and model architectures can aid in designing more efficient algorithms that offer semantic and style control.

-To \textit{reveal} the visual knowledge learnt by diffusion models, we adopt ``mechanistic interpretation'' techniques and learn a sparse dictionary of monosemantic visual concepts.
-It is physiologically proven that human visual system \textit{sparsely} encodes the most recurring visual patterns using a small set of basis functions~\cite{sparse_encoding}.
-Motivated by this, we aim to uncover interpretable features by leveraging k-sparse auto-encoders (k-SAE)~\cite{ksparse}, which have been shown to help interpret language models~\cite{sparse_lang, sparse_anthropic}.
-We illustrate \textit{how} the semantic visual information is packed differently depending on the representation granularity of the test dataset, across different diffusion layers, denoising timesteps, model architectures, and pre-training data.